 Since competitive strength is a comparison between peers, and various industries have different levels of profitability and require different levels of debt, it helps to use an industry context.

 Pfizer generates a moderately low return on equity -- 10% over the past year, 11% on average over the past five years -- while employing a moderate 47% debt-to-equity ratio.

 CEO Ian Reed has been at the job only since December 2010, though he's worked at Pfizer since 1978 in a number of different roles.

 Diversified pharmaceuticals require constant research and development, and pipeline difficulties are a threat, but the industry isn't particularly susceptible to wholesale technological disruption.

 The Foolish conclusion

-Regardless of whether Buffett would ever buy Pfizer, we've learned that, while it's generated fairly steady earnings over the past five years, the company doesn't particularly exhibit some of the other characteristics of a quintessential Buffett investment: high returns on equity with limited debt and tenured management.
-That being said, if you'd like to stay up to speed on Pfizer's progress, or that of any other stock, simply add it to your stock watchlist.
+So is Pfizer a Buffett stock?
+Probably not.
+Although the company has generated consistent earnings over recent years and operates in an industry reasonably safe from technological disruption, it doesn't particularly exhibit the other quintessential characteristics of a Buffett investment: high returns on equity with limited debt and tenured management.
+However, if you'd like to stay up to speed on Pfizer's progress, simply add it to your stock watchlist.
 If you don't have one yet, you can create a watchlist of your favorite stocks.

 Ilan Moscovitz doesn't own shares of any company mentioned.
-You can follow him on Twitter, where he goes by @TMFDada.
-Motley Fool newsletter services have recommended buying shares of Pfizer and GlaxoSmithKline.
+Motley Fool newsletter services have recommended buying shares of Pfizer.
+The Motley Fool has a disclosure policy.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Motley Fool has a disclosure policy.